zeskeertwee/vach/vach-cli/README.md

 `vach-cli` is a simple CLI for packing, unpacking and handling `.vach` files.

-> For the `vach version 20 LTS` old CLI use [this version](https://crates.io/crates/vach-cli/0.3.3) instead, this CLI version only works with `vach version 30` onwards
+> For the `vach20` use [this version](https://crates.io/crates/vach-cli/0.3.3) of the CLI instead, this version of the CLI only works with `vach30` onwards

 ---